Camp Bonneville is located in southeastern Clark County, Washington, about 12 miles east of Vancouver and seven miles north of the Columbia River.

 Read a monthly report prepared by Clark County Public Works summarizing progress on Camp Bonneville's cleanup.

-A map on the report's final page indicates progress toward cleaning up Camp Bonneville's central valley floor and associated wetlands.
+A map on the report's final page indicates the current level of cleanup on Camp Bonneville's central valley floor and associated wetlands.
 Areas marked in dark gray are 100 feet by 100 feet subgrids that has been cleared for munitions of explosive concern to a depth of 14 inches below ground.

-In May 2014, the Board of County Commissioners has modified a contract for munitions cleanup in progress at Camp Bonneville, using an additional $7.1 million in federal funds.
+In May 2014, the Board of County Commissioners modified the contract for munitions cleanup in progress at Camp Bonneville, using an additional $7.1 million in federal funds.

 Weston Solutions Inc. contracted in 2012 to complete subsurface clearing of the former military base’s central valley floor by the end of June 2014.
 However, the work has been more extensive than initially estimated and will now continue through April 2017.